lmorv/n-spiritual-persona/README.md

 - [Pony Island](https://store.steampowered.com/app/405640/Pony_Island/)
 	- Inspiration for it's reversal of Interaction design tropes & the way it plays with player expectations.

+By drawing inspiration from all of theses resources, we hope to create a fun angle to gender theory, embracing experimentation and unpredictability.
+In our character creator, everybody is invited to be creative and play dress-up!
 ## Ideation:
 ![ideation-1.png](./process/images/ideation-1.png)